SUBSCRIBE | LOG IN TO THE FIRST FOOD CONNECTION HUB

 • Mothers who breastfeed are able to keep their babies warm to prevent hypothermia.

-• Women who are stressed can continue to make milk.
-A quiet area that helps mothers relax can help their milk flow to the baby.
+• Stressful situations can make infant feeding difficult, but lactation is still possible.
+A quiet area that helps a parent relax can help milk flow more freely for the baby.

-• Even mothers who have already discontinued breastfeeding may be able to restart breastfeeding (known as relactation).
-Learn more about relactation.
+• Even those who have already discontinued breastfeeding may be able to restart lactation through a process called relactation.

-• If a baby (or mother) becomes ill, the best thing the mother can do is to continue breastfeeding to provide her baby with human antibodies that fight the illness.
+• If a baby (or parent) becomes ill, the best thing they can do is to continue breastfeeding to provide the baby with human antibodies that fight the illness.

 • Breastfeeding releases hormones that lower stress and anxiety in both babies and mothers.